Terrell-Jefferson/Using-Linux-to-Manage-File-Permissions/README.md

 ---

-## TASK 3: Change File Permissions
+## Task 3: Change File Permissions

 The organization determined that other shouldn't have write access for the `project_k.txt` file, as well as group not having read or write permissions for the `project_m.txt` file.
 To comply with this, I referred to the file permissions that I previously returned.
 I determined `project_k.txt` must have the write access removed for other, and `project_m.txt` needs read removed for group.